dscho/pagefind-xkcd-demo/content/comics/2011-4-18-future-timeline.md

 All unprotected ancient forests gone from Pacific Northwest

-2024
+;2024

 Atlantis begins to reappear

 Orangutans extinct in wild

-China lands men and women on Moon
+China lands men and women on the moon

-NASA sets up permanent Moon Base
+NASA sets up permanent moon base

 Female professionals pass males in pay

-2025
+;2025

 World population reaches 8 billion